-All students must successfully complete both the written and oral components of the exam within 18 months of registration in the MSc program.
+All students must successfully complete both the written and oral components of the exam within 30 months of registration in order to continue in the PhD program.

-Students who do not successfully defend the proposal after the first attempt may have one additional UPDATED: Dec 5, 2024 opportunity to successfully present and defend their research proposal, and this must be accomplished before the end of Year 2 of the program.
+Students who do not successfully defend the proposal after the first attempt may be allowed to have one additional opportunity to successfully present and defend their research proposal, and this must be accomplished before the end of Year 3 of the program.

-In rare cases, a 12-month extension for the transfer exam can be granted with written permission from the RSI Associate Director.
+In rare cases, a 12-month extension can be granted with written permission from the RSI Graduate Coordinator.
 A written rationale for the delay must be included in the student file and documented in the supervisory committee form.

-Should the student fail to complete the transfer exam successfully, they have the option of completing the MSc program.
+RSI will recommend to SGS that the student's registration in the PhD program be terminated should the student fail to successfully complete the exam by the end of Year 3, or the end of the approved extension period (including a second attempt, if required).
 In the event that the student is unsuccessful and wishes to appeal the decision, the student should follow RSI and SGS Guidelines for academic appeals.